CarterPlenge/NWMSU-Bot/docs/CreatingCommands.md

     # We can lock parameters to use only set values using this
     # check out admin/status.py and gameRequest.py for more examples.
-    # here i will only lock param num2 to set choices
+    # here I will only lock param num2 to set choices
     @app_commands.choices(
         num2=[
             app_commands.Choice(name="one", value=1),